Walter Krueger: Interwar years

 With the end of the war, Krueger returned to the United States on 22 June 1919 and was initially posted to the Infantry School at Fort Benning, Georgia.
 In 1920, he assumed command of the 55th Infantry Regiment at Camp Funston, Kansas.
 He reverted to his permanent rank of captain on 30 June 1920 but was promoted to the permanent rank of major the next day.
 He attended the Army War College, graduating in 1921, and remaining for a year as an instructor, where he taught such classes as the "Art of Command".

 He paid a four-month visit to Germany in 1922 as part of the War College's Historical Section, during which he examined documents related to World War I in the German War Archives.
 These informed his lectures on the war, and he argued that much of the German Army's effectiveness was attributable to its system of decentralized command.
 Krueger urged that American commanders in the field should be given wider latitude in carrying out their orders.

-From 1922 to 1925, Krueger served in the War Plans Division of the War Department General Staff in Washington, DC.
+From 1922 to 1925, Krueger served in the War Plans Division of the War Department General Staff in Washington, D.C.
 Krueger worked on the United States color-coded war plans, particularly War Plan Green, for another war with Mexico, and War Plan Blue, for another civil war in the United States.
 He traveled to the Panama Canal Zone in January 1923 to report on the state of the defenses there.
 After he returned, he was assigned to the Joint Army and Navy Planning Committee, an organ of the Joint Army and Navy Board responsible for coordinating war plans between the two services.

 While with the Joint Planning Committee, he worked on War Plan Orange, the plan for a war with Japan, and War Plan Tan, for a war with Cuba.
 Krueger considered the problems of inter-service cooperation.
 At his own request, he attended the Naval War College at Newport, Rhode Island, in 1925 and 1926.
 He continued to ruminate on the nature of command.
 "Doctrine", he wrote, "knits all the parts of the military force together in intellectual bonds."